Deeply-virtual Compton scattering at the next-to-next-to-leading order: Numerical analysis

 It is well known that the PDFs from global fits depend rather strongly on the order in perturbation theory.
 We use HERAPDF20~\cite{H1:2015ubc} LO/NLO/NNLO PDFs for the calculation of the CFF $\mathcal{H}(\xi,Q,t)$ including LO/NLO/NNLO CFs, respectively.
 The results are shown in Fig.~\ref{figH4GeVnew} by thin curves.
 We also show by thick curves the NLO and NNLO results using the ABMP16 \cite{Alekhin:2017kpj,Alekhin:2018pai} PDF sets for comparison.
 Quark contributions ($u+d+s$), gluon contributions, and the total result for $\mathcal{H}(\xi,Q,t)$ are shown on the left, middle, and right panels in Fig.~\ref{figH4GeVnew}, respectively.
 We have chosen the momentum transfer $t=-0.1\,\text{GeV}^2$ as a representative value for these plots.

 One sees that the NNLO corrections to the quark contributions are rather small or, rather, partially compensated by refitting the GPD model to the NNLO PDFs in the forward limit.
 However, the NNLO contribution is large for gluons with $\sim (20-30)\%$ for the imaginary part.
-Since the gluon contribution to $\text{Im}\mathcal{H}(\xi,t)$ at $\mu^2=Q^2$ is large and negative, the total NNLO correction to the imaginary part of the CFF at the input scale appears to be very large, of the order of factor two compared to NLO.
+Since the gluon contribution to $\text{Im}\mathcal{H}(\xi,t)$ at $\mu^2=Q^2$ is large and negative, the total NNLO correction to the imaginary part of the CFF at the input scale appears to be very large, up to a factor of two compared to NLO at $\xi \sim 0.01$.
 Note that this cancellation becomes stronger for increasing values of $t$ as by assumption \eqref{gi} the flavor-singlet contribution has a smaller slope.
 We believe that these conclusions are quite universal although the results presented in Fig.~\ref{figH4GeVnew} are naturally dependent on the used GPD model which may be too simplistic.

 Next, we consider the $Q^2$ dependence.
 Lacking the three-loop evolution equations for the flavor-singlet GPDs, a complete NNLO calculation is not possible at this time.
 A sufficiently flexible numerical code for the two-loop evolution equations is only available in conformal moments space \cite{Kumericki:2007sa} \footnote{For the one-loop evolution, two highly efficient codes exist \cite{Vinnikov:2006xw,Bertone:2022frx} and are implemented on the PARTONS platform \cite{Berthou:2015oaw}.}.
 For this reason we decided not to use the renormalization group improved expressions in what follows, but implement the $Q^2$ dependence as encoded in the coefficient functions up to fixed order, $\mathcal{O}(\alpha_s^2)$.
 In this way the GPDs are kept at $\mu^2=4\, \text{GeV}^2$ and $Q^2$ dependence at LO is introduced by taking into account terms $\mathcal{O}(\{1, a_s L, a^2_s L^2\})$ with $L=\ln\mu^2/Q^2$ in the CFs, corresponding to the first two iterations of the LO evolution equation.
 The NLO results are obtained by adding terms $\mathcal{O}(\{a_s, a^2_s L\})$ and at NNLO we use complete calculated CFs, adding terms $\mathcal{O}(a^2_s)$ independent of $L$.
 This approximation is sufficient for our purposes as the accessible $Q^2$ range in the ongoing and planned measurements is not large.